Sex-selective abortion: By country

 The law on sex-selective abortion is unresolved in the United Kingdom.
 In order for an abortion to be legal, doctors need to show that continuing the pregnancy could threaten the physical or mental health of the mother.
 In a recent case, two doctors were caught on camera offering a sex-selective abortion but the Director of Public Prosecution deemed it not in the public interest to proceed with the prosecution.
-Following this incidence, MPs voted 181 to 1 for a Bill put forward by Tessa Munt and 11 other MPs aiming to end confusion about the legality of this practice.
+Following this incident, MPs voted 181 to 1 for a Bill put forward by Tessa Munt and 11 other MPs aiming to end confusion about the legality of this practice.
 Organisations such as BPAS and Abortion Rights have been lobbying for the decriminalisation of sex-selective abortions.